Yogeshdaruru/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ## Program:
 ```

-Developed by:PRIYANGHA G
+Developed by:Dharuru yogesh
-RegisterNumber: 212223040157
+RegisterNumber: 212224230063
 import pandas as pd
 import numpy as np
 import matplotlib.pyplot as plt